Indiana Nominating Committee Election

 Boggstown

-Dougherty farms approximately 3,500 acres, growing a diverse array of value-added specialty crops including waxy corn, white corn, seed corn, seed beans, popcorn, non-gmo beans, seed wheat, cucumbers, and organic production.
+Dougherty farms approximately 3,500 acres, growing a diverse array of value-added specialty crops including waxy corn, white corn, seed corn, seed beans, popcorn, non-GMO beans, seed wheat, cucumbers and organic production.
 He also co-owns an aerial application drone business, spraying over 20,000 acres.
-Dougherty holds a Bachelor’s Degree in Agriculture Economics from Purdue University with a concentration in Farm Management.
-He serves on the Farm Credit Mid-America Advocate Council, is a member of the Premier Ag Insight Group, and is a parishioner at Rocklane Christian Church.
+Dougherty holds a Bachelor’s Degree from Purdue University in Agriculture Economics with a concentration in Farm Management.
+He serves on the Farm Credit Mid-America Advocate Council, is a member of the Premier Ag Insight Group, and a parishioner at Rocklane Christian Church.

 Scott Maple